Peta ransomware removal instructions

 How to protect yourself from ransomware infections?

-Website links and files that are attached to emails that are irrelevant and sent from suspicious, unknown addresses should not be opened.
-The best option is to ignore them, otherwise it might lead to installation of malware.
+Do not open website links/files attached to emails that are irrelevant or sent from suspicious, unknown addresses.
+The best option is to ignore them, otherwise they might lead to installation of malware.
 All files and programs should be downloaded from official and trustworthy websites.
-Download channels that we mentioned in the paragraph above may be used to distribute malicious software.
-Installed software should be kept up-to-date, however, it is important to achieve it using implemented functions or/and tools that are designed by official software developers.
-If some installed program is not free, it is important not to try to activate it using 'cracking' tools.
-Tools of this type are not legal and often infect computers with high-risk malware.
-Additionally, we recommend to scan operating systems with a reputable anti-virus or anti-spyware suite regularly and remove detected viruses/threats immediately.
+The download channels mentioned above might be used to distribute malicious software.
+Installed software should be kept up-to-date, however, use implemented functions/tools designed by official software developers.
+If an installed program is not free, do not try to activate it using 'cracking' tools.
+These are illegal and often infect computers with high-risk malware.
+Additionally, scan operating systems with a reputable anti-virus or anti-spyware suite regularly and remove detected viruses/threats immediately.
 If your computer is already infected with Peta, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Peta ransomware's text file ("_readme.txt"):
+Text presented in Peta ransomware text file ("_readme.txt"):